Reaction Enthalpy Engine BENCHMARK

 | Group Additivity (Benson) | ~200 | 3–5% | 100+ groups | ms |

-FLUX achieves competitive accuracy with zero fitted parameters and sub-millisecond evaluation.
+FLUX achieves competitive accuracy with disclosed reference-state tables and sub-millisecond evaluation.

 Primary data sources for experimental validation